Religion in Chile

-Religion in Chile is predominantly Christian and is diverse under secular principles, due to the freedom of religion established under the Constitution.
+Christianity is the most widely professed religion in Chile, with Catholicism being its largest denomination.
+The country is secular and the freedom of religion is established under its Constitution.

-The sum of two main branches adherents of Christianity (Catholics and Protestants) decreased from 84% in 2006 to 63% in 2019, and to 56% in 2021.
-According to the Encuesta Nacional Bicentenario (2021), an estimated 42% of Chileans declared to be part of the Catholic Church and 14% of Protestant or Evangelical churches, 6% of the population adheres to other religion, and 70% of Chileans claims to believe in the existence of God, declining from 94% in 2006.With Mormons making up 3.3 percent of its population Chile has the largest percentage of Mormons outside of Oceania.

-As of 2020, around 36% of the population declared to be religiously unaffiliated.
-According to a 2017 poll by Latinobarometro, the country had then the second highest rate of non-affiliated people in Latin America (only after Uruguay).
-This number has increased firmly in the last decades, doubling from the 12% recorded in 2006.

-Even though Chile has been identified in the past as a conservative country compared with other Latin American societies, the role of religion has decreased and is now one with the less religious influence in the region.
-Only 27% of Chileans say religion is very important in their lives, according to a 2015 Pew Research Center report, and less than a third of the population participates normally in religious ceremonies (38% of Protestants and 11% of Catholics).
-Chile is often seen as a low observant Catholic society, differentiating from more observant societies in Latin America like Mexico and Brazil.

-Historically, the indigenous peoples in Chile observed different religions before the Spanish conquest in the 16th century.
+Historically, the indigenous peoples in Chile observed a variety of religions before the Spanish conquest in the 16th century.
 During Spanish rule and the first century of Chilean independence, the Catholic Church was one of the most powerful institutions in the country.
 In the late 19th century, liberal policies (the so-called Leyes laicas or "lay laws") started to reduce the influence of the clergy and the promulgation of a new Constitution in 1925 established the separation of church and state.

+A 2023 AmericasBarometer survey revealed that almost 40% of the Chilean population is unaffiliated, making Chile the second least religious country in Latin America, after Uruguay.

 Demography

 In the last census in Chile, in the year 2002, indigenous people make up 5 percent (780,000) of the population.
 65 percent of indigenous people identify themselves as Catholic, 29 percent as evangelical, and 6 percent as "others."

-Mapuche communities, constituting 87 percent of indigenous citizens, continue to respect traditional religious leaders (Longkos and Machis), and anecdotal information indicates a high degree of syncretism in worship and traditional healing practices.
+In 2022, Chilean affiliations were 88% Christian (mainly Catholic), 0.15% Baha'i, 0.1% Jewish, 0.1% Muslim and 10% non-religious.

+The 2024 census revealed that 53.7% of Chilean people aged 15 years or older were Catholics, 25.7% had no religion, 16.2% were Protestants, and 3.8% professed another religion.

 Members of the largest religious groups (Catholic, Pentecostal, and other evangelical churches) are numerous in the capital and are also found in other regions of the country.
 Jewish communities are located in Santiago, Valparaíso, Viña del Mar, Valdivia, Temuco, Concepción, La Serena, and Iquique (although there is no synagogue in Iquique).
 Mosques are located in Santiago, Iquique, and Coquimbo.

+Mapuche communities, constituting 87% of indigenous citizens, continue to respect traditional religious leaders (Longkos and Machis), and anecdotal information indicates a high degree of syncretism in worship and traditional healing practices.